pranomostro/mkdict/README.md

 ------------

-The most important thing you need for mkdict is the rc shell , available with plan9port, [9base](http://tools.suckless.org/9base) or [standalone](https://www.github.com/rakitzis/rc).
+The most important thing you need for mkdict is the rc shell, available with plan9port, [9base](http://tools.suckless.org/9base) or [standalone](https://www.github.com/rakitzis/rc).
 You also need another tool,